 What’s the story of The King: Eternal Monarch?

 The King: Eternal Monarch is an epic comeback drama of Lee Min Ho after getting discharged from the military.
 It tells the story of two parallel universes: the Kingdom of Corea where King Lee Gon (Lee Min Ho) rules and the Republic of Korea where Detective Jung Tae-eul (Kim Go-eun) lives.
 Thanks to the mythical bamboo flute called “manpashikjeok”, Lee Gon gets to cross the barrier to the other realm and meets Tae-eul whom he recognized as his childhood savior during the assassination of his father.
 Upon further research and observation, he realized how many people have been secretly traversing both worlds, including his father’s assassinator, his uncle Lee Lim – who holds the other half of the manpashikjeok.

-There are numerous parts of the drama that are actually worth discussing.
-Almost every episode paves to be mind-boggling, heartbreaking and heartwarming at the same time.
+Numerous parts of the drama that are actually worth discussing.
+Almost every episode paves to be mind-boggling, heartbreaking, and heartwarming at the same time.
 But my favorite part will always be the time when Tae-eul first visited the Kingdom of Corea, particularly when she went to the police station where she worked.
-There she found her colleagues of the Violent Crimes Squad Three – Chief Park and Detective Shim – still working as cops, as if they were destined to remain on such position on whatever universe they belong.
+There she found her colleagues of the Violent Crimes Squad Three – Chief Park and Detective Shim – still working as cops as if they were destined to remain in such position on whatever universe they belong.

 Such scene made me think that maybe that’s the reason why some people are so certain with what they want to achieve in life: what they want to be when they grow up.
 It’s as if fate has long laid all the plans for them.
 Non-negotiable.
 This is to keep the balance in the universe.
 They are the controlled group.
 The living proof that fate may be determined by the choices we make, but there are times, when fate chooses us.